 The "drug matrix" is the latest in a series of bizarre personal attacks by Duterte on De Lima; he has previously demanded she "eat" a CD recording of her linking him to the Davao Death Squad, told press she was "finished", and advised her to resign and hang herself.

 Other politicians have used the focus on law and order to advance hard-line policy proposals.
 Bills currently under consideration in congress include one to bring back the death penalty, and another to reduce the age of criminal responsibility from 15 to nine.

 |Neighbours recall moments leading to the death of rickshaw driver Eric Sison [ Martin San Diego/Al Jazeera]|

 Surrenders and treatments

-Those on a drugs watch list that want to avoid being targeted by police - or by vigilantes - can 'voluntarily surrender' themselves to local authorities through a program called Tokhang.
-So far the PNP has registered almost 700,000 such 'surrenderers.'
+Those on a drugs watch list that want to avoid being targeted by police - or by vigilantes - can "voluntarily surrender" themselves to local authorities through a programme called Tokhang.
+So far the PNP has registered almost 700,000 such "surrenderers".

-Treatment for drug users who register under the Tokhang program can include activities such as zumba classes, soap-making classes, and 'value formation' sessions.
-But according to Benjamin Reyes, Chairman of the Dangerous Drugs Board, implementation of such programs can vary between regions.
+Treatment for drug users who register under the Tokhang programme can include activities such as zumba classes, soap-making classes, and "value formation" sessions.
+But according to Benjamin Reyes, Chairman of the Dangerous Drugs Board, implementation of such programmes can vary between regions.

 The DDB is hoping to promulgate new regulations so that all local governments will use the United Nations Office on Drugs and Crime (UNODC) manual on community based treatments as their guideline, but Reyes said that this was unlikely to happen before the end of the year.